Ammarisanewbie/tcpdump/README.md

 ### Installation
 Tcpdump is included with several Linux distributions, but by any chance you do not have it installed, please follow the steps below to get it resolved.

-1. Check whether tcpdump is installed
+1. Check whether tcpdump is installed with
   `which tcpdump`

-4. Installing tcpdump
+2. Installing tcpdump with
 `sudo dnf install -y tcpdump`